J. Bayard Clark: Early life

 Born on Phoebus Plantation near Elizabethtown, North Carolina, Clark attended Davidson College, where he was a member of the Pi Kappa Alpha fraternity, and the University of North Carolina at Chapel Hill, where he studied law.
 Clark was admitted to the bar in 1906 and commenced practice in Elizabethtown, North Carolina.
 He married Helen Purdie Robinson and they had four children: Martha Holton Clark, Jerome Bayard Clark Jr., Heman Robinson Clark, and Helen Purdie Clark.
 From 1910-1920 Clark served as president of the Bank of Elizabethtown, and in the state House of Representatives in 1915.

-Clark then moved to Fayetteville, North Carolina in 1920 and continued the practice of law, serving as a member of the State Democratic committee from 1909-1919 and, later, as a member of the North Carolina State Judicial Conference from 1924-1928.
+Clark then moved to Fayetteville, North Carolina in 1920 and continued the practice of law, serving as a member of the State Democratic committee from 1909 to 1919 and, later, as a member of the North Carolina State Judicial Conference from 1924 to 1928.

 Clark was an avid sailor, outdoorsman and noted short story writer.
 Many of his tales were published in The Blade Journal under his pen name, Mr. Bide.
 A nature park (Clark Park) is named in his honor in Fayetteville.
 His portrait is displayed in the Bladen County Courthouse in Elizabethtown.